‘The 100’ Expected To Be Renewed For Season 7

 — The 100 (@cwthe100) January 10, 2019

-As those who watched the Season 5 finale know, the beloved characters were forced to flea the dying planet and make their way into space.
-The season came to a close with Clarke and Bellamy waking up and discovering something was wrong as no one else was awake.
-Shortly after, they met a young man they didn’t recognize who turned out to be Monty and Harper’s son, Jordan.
+As those who watched the Season 5 finale know, the beloved characters were forced to flee the dying planet and make their way into space.
+The season came to a close with Clarke and Bellamy waking up and discovering something was wrong, as no one else was awake.
+Shortly after, they met a young man they didn’t recognize, who turned out to be Monty and Harper’s son, Jordan.
 Monty and Harper made the decision to live a peaceful life on the spaceship instead of going to sleep with everyone else.

 Clarke and Bellamy watched their friends age in a series of video clips as they explained Earth didn’t recover as they had expected it to.
 According to the videos, Clarke, Bellamy, and everyone else on the ship has been asleep for 125 years.